 The day-to-day functions of the Department of Civil Protection and Emergency Management of the NCIP include risk analysis, mitigation and co-ordination (i.e. planning, training and equipment) and recovery.
 The role of the NCIP during emergency operations is to procure and deliver all outside assistance (national or international) for a stricken area, which is deemed necessary by the local Chief of Police.

 Government policy on civil protection and security is drawn up by the Civil Protection and Security Council for periods of three years at a time.

 In the Council, government ministers, their secretaries, local authorities, heads of critical infrastructure sectors, Civil Protection organizations and stakeholders meet to set the Civil Protection policy for three years at a time.

-The following ministers have seats on the Council: The Prime Minister, who is also the chairman of the council, the Minister of Interior, the Minister for the Environment, the Minister of Welfare the Minister for Foreign Affairs and the Minister of Industry.
+The following ministers have seats on the Council: The Prime Minister, who is also the chairman of the council, Minister of Justice and Minister of Transportation and Local Government (former Minister of Interior), the Minister for the Environment and Natural Resources, the Minister of Welfare, the Minister for Foreign Affairs and the Minister of Industies and Innovation.
 In addition, the Prime Minister may co-opt up to two ministers to sit on the council at any time in connection with specific matter.

 Policy on Civil Protection and Security for the years 2015 – 2017 has 42 Action plans, for actions before, during and after disasters and protection of critical infrastructures.
 The NCIP guarantees that measures are taken in accordance with the Government’s civil protection and security policy.